newAM/stm32wl-lightswitch-demo/README.md

 ## Features demonstrated

+* ADC sampling
 * AES GCM encryption + decryption
-* Random number generation
 * GFSK TX + RX
 * GPIOs
+* Random number generation
+* RTC
-* ADC sampling
+* Timers

-## Latency
+## Performance

-End-to-end latency is about 34.1 ms; majority of this is radio wakeup.
+End-to-end latency is about 31.3 ms.

-1. 29.7 ms client wakeup from sleep, TX nonce request
-2. 1.9 ms server RX nonce request, TX nonce reply
-3. 2.5 ms client RX nonce reply, AES GCM encryption, TX data
-4. 0.2 ms server RX data, AES GCM decryption

-These numbers do not add up to 34.1ms because the client TX and server RX occur concurrently.

 ## Security

-The usual warnings apply, assume this is insecure and full of bugs.
+The usual warnings apply, assume this is full of security bugs.

-I know this is not secure because there is no timeout on the server nonce, and this code is therefore vulnerable to a delayed-replay attack.
+This code is for demonstration purposes only and does not represent best security practices.
+Implementing a custom protocol is typically a bad idea when security is a requirement.

+This is **not** secure as-is:
+1. The server time is not accurate, leading to nonce reuse.
+2. The time-synchronization nonce is reset when the server is reset, leading to nonce reuse.
-Also the private key is committed into this repo, that is a bad idea.
+3. The private key is comitted to this public repository.

 ## Limitations